SolaceSamples/solace-samples-spring/_docs/spring-boot-autoconfigure.md

 ## Learn about the Receiver

+Sample code [is here](https://github.com/SolaceSamples/solace-samples-spring/tree/master/spring-boot-autoconfig-receiver) if not already imported in previous steps.

 ### SpringBootReceiver.java
 Open a new console/terminal if needed.
 Open the SpringBootReceiver.java file in the "spring-boot-autoconfig-receiver" project.